aboutcode-org/scancode.io/docs/command-line-interface.rst

 - ``--input-url INPUT_URLS`` Input URLs to download in the :guilabel:`input/` work directory.

+- ``--copy-codebase SOURCE_DIRECTORY`` Copy the content of the provided source directory into the :guilabel:`codebase/` work directory.

 - ``--execute`` Execute the pipelines right after project creation.